flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 ## 2. Navigate to the second route using Navigator.push()

-To Navigate to a new route, use the [`Navigator.push()`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) method.
+To switch to a new route, use the [`Navigator.push()`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) method.
 The `push()` method adds a `Route` to the stack of routes managed by the Navigator.
 Where does the `Route` come from?